 A very tough afternoon for the full-back who had the roaming Andrey Arshavin to deal with, as well as the overlapping Gael Clichy.
 Joey Barton’s lack of pace put more pressure on Simpson, and like the rest of his team, he couldn’t cope with Arsenal’s attacking ability.

 Was wasteful in possession and found it impossible to cope with the pace of Theo Walcott.
 Showed his attacking ability in the second period though by linking up well in numerous attacks.

-The former Watford defender gave everything despite an opening ten minutes that defied belief.
-Couldn’t handle Van Persie who seemed to be in acres of space everytime he got the ball.
+The former Watford defender gave everything despite an opening 10 minutes that defied belief.
+Couldn’t handle Van Persie who seemed to be in acres of space every time he got the ball.

-The midfielder has been Newcastle’s stand out performer this season, but his lack of pace couldn’t have been more apparent as Arsenal’s free flowing football was too much for Newcastle’s number 7.
+The midfielder has been Newcastle’s stand out performer this season, but his lack of pace couldn’t have been more apparent as Arsenal’s free-flowing football was too much for Newcastle’s no.7.
 The second half was a totally different story though, with Barton netting twice from the spot and showing his superb ability to deliver a ball to set up countless attacks.

 You have to have nothing but sympathy for the Arsenal goalkeeper.
 After looking so comfortable and bringing an air of calmness to Arsenal's defence, the 'keeper was helpless to prevent Newcastle's miraculous comeback as the players in front of him fell apart.